MrFransis/PaperRater/README.md

 users.
 - DB_Updater, a command line application that has the task of initializing and keeping updated the database of PaperRaterApp.

+Refer to the [documentation](documentation.pdf) for the full project description.

 ## Authors
 - Francesco Hudema [@MrFransis](https://github.com/mrfransis)